Rusty Nails for Fruit Trees: Soil Science vs. Myth

 • Sulfur amendments: Lower pH gradually.
 Elemental sulfur or iron sulfate acidifies soil over weeks.

 • Organic matter: Finished compost boosts microbial activity, which enhances natural iron cycling.
+Learn more in our composting guide.

 Always retest soil 4–6 weeks after treatment to avoid overcorrection.